opentalk-mirrors/controller/docs/admin/advanced/modules.md

 ## `opentalk-controller modules` subcommand

-This command outputs all modules available in the OpenTalk controller, including the features that can be enabled or disabled:
+This command outputs all modules available in the {{ product_name }} controller, including the features that can be enabled or disabled:

 ```text